dgerosa/filltex/README.md

 ### Test

-A short `text.tex` file is provided, where you can test this new way of writing papers!
+A short `test.tex` file is provided, where you can test this new way of writing papers!

 ## Known limitations